PPOL 6801 - Text as Data - Computational Linguistics

 Supervised Classification: Mapping function is learned from the data by training an algorithm to predict categories based on labeled documents

-Def: machine learning algorithm type that requires labeled input data to understandcthe mapping function from the input to the output
+Def: machine learning algorithm type that requires labeled input data to understand the mapping function from the input to the output

 SUPERVISED: The true labels y act as a “supervisor” for the learning process